ALA-herbarium/documentation/searching_arctos.md

     * Enter your name in the Identification box, with the kind of match required (‘match’ for exact match)
     * Enter ‘1’ in the Identification Order field.
+ * **2. To search for specimens with any identification (latest or prior) matching your query name**:
+    * Enter your name in the Identification box, with the kind of match required (‘match’ for exact match)
- * **To search for specimens with any identification exactly equal to your query name, and identifications to a synonym of your query name**:
+ * **3. To search for specimens with any identification matching your query name, and identifications to a synonym of your query name**:
     * In the Customize Search and Results dropdown at the top of the